Weakley County DUI Court Process

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first appearance in court after your DUI arrest.
-It usually takes place within a few weeks of the arrest.
-The exact date and time will be on your citation or summons.
+- When it happens: The arraignment is your first official court appearance, typically scheduled within a few weeks of your arrest.
+The exact date and time will be on your citation or release papers.

-Getting a Court-Appointed Attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
-You will need to fill out a financial affidavit demonstrating your inability to pay.
-The judge will then determine your eligibility for a public defender.
+- Getting a court-appointed attorney: If you cannot afford an attorney, you have the right to request a court-appointed attorney.
+The judge will assess your financial situation to determine your eligibility.

 2. Pre-Trial Hearings